 A person may develop meningitis at any age or life-stage, however it is most common in infants aged <1 year.
-Cryptococcal meningitis typically occurs in HIV-infected adults with very low immunity.
+Fungal meningitis due to cryptococcosis typically occurs in HIV-infected adults with very low immunity.
 Certain medical conditions may put some people at greater risk of developing meningitis, such as not having a functioning spleen, or having a weakened immune system (due to HIV or terminal complement deficiency).
 People travelling to countries experiencing epidemics of meningococcal meningitis may also be at increased risk.

-13. How can I prevent meningitis?
+13. How can I prevent getting meningitis?

 The routine infant vaccination programme (Expanded Programme on Immunisation) in South Africa includes vaccines against Streptococcus pneumoniae and Haemophilus influenzae, two of the most common bacterial causes of meningitis.
-Vaccines against meningococcal meningitis are available in South Africa.
-Persons at increased risk (such as laboratory workers, students and military personnel living in hostels, persons with asplenia, persons with complement deficiency) are encouraged to get vaccinated.
-Other vaccines are available privately and could prevent viral meningitis.
-These include the measles, mumps and varicella zoster (chicken pox) vaccine.
-If you have been in close contact (same household, share eating utensils, intimate partners) with someone who has been diagnosed with bacterial meningitis, the doctor may provide you with an antibiotic to clear the bacteria from your nose/throat.
-Other actions to prevent meningitis would be to wash your hands carefully (especially after going to the toilet), wash your food carefully, do not share eating utensils, take your antiretroviral treatment if you are HIV-infected and eat healthily to boost your immunity.
+Vaccines against meningococcal meningitis are available in South Africa and persons at increased risk (such as laboratory workers, students and military personnel living in hostels, persons with asplenia, persons with complement deficiency) are encouraged to get vaccinated.
+Other vaccines (available privately) which could prevent viral meningitis include: measles, mumps and varicella zoster (chicken pox) vaccines.

+If you have been within close contact (same household, share eating utensils, intimate partners) of someone diagnosed with bacterial meningitis, the doctor may provide you with an antibiotic to clear the bacteria from your nose/throat.

+Other steps to prevent meningitis would be to wash your hands carefully (especially after going to the toilet), wash your food carefully, do not share eating utensils, take your antiretroviral treatment if you are HIV-infected and eat healthily to boost your immunity.